-Cacio e Pepe is pronounced phonetically as [kaˈtʃo e ˈpeːpe].
-If you’re anything like me, these little phonetic guides are like alphabet soup.
-I prefer hearing rather than reading for pronunciation.
-Here’s a quick video I found to help.
+Cacio e Pepe is pronounced [kaˈtʃo e ˈpeːpe].
+If you’re anything like me, I prefer hearing rather than reading for pronunciation because these little phonetic guides are like alphabet soup.
+Here’s a quick video to help.
+Also, this post includes additional information about Cacio e Pepe including:

 Cacio e Pepe is a modern Roman pasta dish.
 Cacio e Pepe translates simply enough to cheese and pepper, so guessing what’s in the dish is a bit of a no-brainer.
 Here’s the hitch though, what makes Cacio e Pepe so special is the preparation.
 You know those giant wheels of Pecorino and Parmesan cheese Italians are famous for?
 With Cacio e Pepe pasta, those wheels are crucial not for grating, but for swirling.